dotnet/docfx/docs/basic-concepts.md

 (You can append `--serve` to this step and Docfx will start a local web server so you can preview the final output.)

-Internally, there are many parts to the build step, but in short, Docfx does the following:
+Internally, there are many parts to this step, but in short, Docfx does the following during the `build` step:

 * resolve all cross-references
-* convert the YAML content from the `metadata` step into Markdown
+* convert the YAML content from the `metadata` step into a structured data format, for passing onto the template engine
 * convert all Markdown content into HMTL
 * apply templates and themes